 The Georgian APP developed by MoIDPLHSA based on the German example can be disseminated and updated by MoIDPLHSA freely.

-The provision of updated versions of the German “Bausteine” documents would be considered on request.
+provision of updated versions of the German “Bausteine” documents on request from MOLHSA.

 Parties ensure the coordination of persons engaged in the implementation of the measures under this Memorandum.